peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Gcd(
         PeterO.Numbers.EInteger bigintSecond);

-Returns the greatest common divisor of two integers.
+Returns the greatest common divisor of this integer and the given integer.
 The greatest common divisor (GCD) is also known as the greatest common factor (GCF).

 <b>Parameters:</b>